Devilla/docs/dapp-developer-guide/ens-l2-offchain.md

 ### How do you support other EVM compatible chains?

 Non-L2 chains lack ways to verify data on L1 in the trustless manner.
-The alternative is for chain bridge operators to act as a trusted third-party and hosts the offchain gateway, or individual dapps hosts own gateway and sign each data with the private key of the ENS name.
+The alternative is for chain bridge operators to act as a trusted third-party and hosts the offchain gateway, or individual dapps hosts own gateway and sign each data with the private key of the PNS name.

 ### Can I issue a new tld unique to an offchain environment?

-No. Please read ["Why ENS Doesn't Create More TLDs: Responsible Citizenship in the Global Namespace"](https://medium.com/the-ethereum-name-service/why-ens-doesnt-create-more-tlds-responsible-citizenship-in-the-global-namespace-7e66658fe2b1) for more detail
+No. Please read ["Why PNS Doesn't Create More TLDs: Responsible Citizenship in the Global Namespace"](https://medium.com/the-ethereum-name-service/why-pns-doesnt-create-more-tlds-responsible-citizenship-in-the-global-namespace-7e66658fe2b1) for more detail

 ### Can I set a primary name to names on offchain?